abshah/CLUMrdm2025/README.md

 4. **Section 4: Transferring your data into the cloud**
    - Using `scp` for secure file transfers
    - Using `rsync` for efficient bulk data synchronization
-   - Advanced `rsync` options for compression and selective transfers

 ### Part 2: Advanced Storage Solutions